 It is an offence to contravene a condition contained in an environmental permit.
-In accordance with the Environmental Permitting Regulations, such offences are punishable in the Magistrates' court by a fine and/or 12 months' imprisonment and in the Crown Court by a fine and or up to five years imprisonment.
+In accordance with the Environmental Permitting Regulations, such offences are punishable on summary conviction to a fine of £50,000 or 12 months' imprisonment or both and in the Crown Court by a fine and or up to five years imprisonment or both.